-In 2020, the Social Compliance Manager logged a total of 135 hours of training, of which 8.5 hours or approximately 6.3% were devoted specifically to forced labor, slavery, and human trafficking.
-16 employees in our US-based offices were trained on our labor rights program through our new hire orientation process.
-Annual all-staff training, which included employees of owned entities and our owned production facility, took place in July 2021.
+In 2021, the Director of Responsible Sourcing logged a total of 20.5 hours of training, of which two hours or approximately 10% were devoted specifically to forced labor and child labor.
+21 employees in our US-based offices were trained on our labor rights program through our new hire orientation process.
+Annual staff training took place in August 2022.